Skip to main content

 • Theology and Religious Studies

-While students gain a broad understanding of the history of art and different art styles, they have the ability to focus on particular art periods in history or geographical areas.
+While students gain a broad understanding of the history of art and different art styles, they can focus on particular art periods in history or geographical areas.

 As a discipline that promotes critical thinking as well as effective communication and writing skills, art history is excellent training for a number of careers.
 Many students in our program go on to pursue graduate programs in art history or related fields such as museum studies, law, business and medicine, as an increasing number of medical schools require students to engage in historical art studies that involve visual analysis.
 Training in art history helps prepare students for art history jobs and other career fields, including: